alejvcano/paradox/README.md

-# Data used in Gitschlag, et al., "On associations of mutation and fitness..."
+# Data used in Gitschlag, et al., "Mutation and selection induce correlations between selection coefficients and mutation rates."

 This repository provides data and code used in Gitschlag, et al.

 Gitschlag, B., A.V.
 Cano, J.L.
 Payne, D.M.
 McCandlish and A. Stoltzfus (in prep).
-On associations of mutation and fitness among evolutionary changes
+Mutation and selection induce correlations between selection coefficients and mutation rates

 ## Contact